 *Apple, the Apple logo, iPhone and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.*

-A few days ago, I was speaking to a customer about an application using alternate fasteners for a joist hanger installation.
+A few days ago, I was speaking to a customer about an application using nail substitutions for a joist hanger installation.
 Her questions come up often, so I thought I would dedicate a blog post to some of the resources available that cover the use of different nails in connectors.

 Designers and builders often wish to use different fasteners than the catalog specifies.
 The application could require short nails that don’t penetrate through the back of a ledger or they want to use screws or sinker nails for easier installation.
-The Wood Connectors Catalog, C-2013 provides multiple options for alternate nailing for face mount hangers and straight straps on page 22.
+The Wood Connectors Catalog provides multiple options for alternate nailing for face mount hangers and straight straps on page 27.

 The load adjustments for alternate fasteners cover substitutions from a common diameter of 16d to a 10d, or a 10d to an 8d.
 Multiple different replacement lengths are also covered, with reduction factors ranging from 0.64 to 1.0.